July 1, 2017

-This policy assures that the University and the traveler are in compliance with the Fly America Act and assures that travel and business expenses charged to sponsored projects conform to the regulations and restrictions placed on the use of the funds by the sponsor and the Fly America Act.
+This policy is an extension of the University Travel Policy.
+The policy provides guidance to ensure the University and the traveler are in compliance with the Fly America Act.
+It also assures that travel and business expenses charged to sponsored projects conform to the regulations and restrictions placed on the use of the funds by the sponsor and the Fly America Act.

 This regulation must be followed by all Brown University faculty, staff, students, trainees, consultants and collaborators who are reimbursed for air travel with federal prime or federal pass through funds.
 It is the Principal Investigator’s (PI) or his/her designee’s responsibility to ensure that all air travel charged to federal prime or federal pass through awards are in compliance with this regulation.

 Code-sharing agreements with foreign air carriers, whereby American carriers purchase or have the right to sell a block of tickets on a foreign carrier, comply with the Fly America Act Regulations.
 The ticket, or documentation for an electronic ticket, must identify the U.S. carrier's designator code and flight number.
 This indicates that the flier is in a U.S. Flag carrier seat, regardless of the air carrier, which owns the aircraft.
 The key to meeting the requirements is that the ticket is purchased through the U.S. air carrier.
 See https://www.transportation.gov/policy/aviation-policy/licensing/code-sharing

 Travel to and from the United States

 If a U.S. flag carrier offers nonstop or direct service (no aircraft change) from your origin to your destination, you must use a U.S. flag air carrier service unless such use would: